nbdd0121/norlit-libc/README.rst

 Locale
 ======

 norlit-libc currently has no need for locale, so only C/POSIX locale is supported.
 When implementing norlit-libc, functions use current locale will be redirected to \*_l functions by first retrieving locale by uselocale((locale_t)0). \*_l will do the job instead.
-To support multiple locale, siimply reimplement all files under src/locale
+To support multiple locale, simply reimplement all files under src/locale